Pernifloss/ImageMap/README.md

 ```

-You can then interact with items by setting the itemClickListener of you addapter.
+You can then interact with items by setting the itemClickListener of your addapter.

 If you want an exemple feel free to clone the project, it has a demo app that display an ImageViewMap.